S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    $ sudo apt install python3
    ```

-2. To install `pip3`, run the following command:
+2. After the installation og Python 3.6 has succeeded, install `pip3`.
+To install it, run the following command:

    ```
    $ sudo apt install python3-pip
    ```

-   To confirm whether or not it has been successfully installed, run the following command:
+   To confirm whether or not it has been successfully installed, run:

    ```
    $ pip3 --version